BRITE-REU/programming-workshops/source/workshops/02_scc_git/workshop.rst

 **Editing from the server**

-Go to the Bitbucket website, and find your repository.
+Go to your repository, and find your repository.
 Go to **Source**, and open the Readme file.
 Click **Edit** to make changes to the Readme, and write your name.
 Click the **Commit** button to save your changes.